Health insurance in Costa Rica

 If you want to go to a public hospital to see a GP, we recommend you bring a translator with you.
 There is no guarantee that the practitioner who will see you will speak English.
 Alternatively, ask in advance if a member of the health staff speaks English and can help you fill in health forms and speak with the doctor.

 If you take medication regularly and need a prescription to collect it from a pharmacy, try to find the Spanish name or equivalent beforehand.
-This will facilitate communication between you and your doctor and ensure that the right drugs are prescribed.
+This will facilitate communication between you and your doctor and ensure that the right medication is prescribed.

 Remember to bring your passport.
 We strongly recommend that you take out international health insurance.
-You’ll be able to take care of yourself privately, which is highly recommended if you’re moving to Costa Rica.
+You can seek private medical care, which is highly recommended if you’re moving to Costa Rica.

 This also applies to specialist doctors.
 You can visit your embassy’s website, where you’ll find a list of specialists and general practitioners.